Appearance

 Step 1: Set Up the Ad Destination URL

-When creating your ad, use the following URL format to pass the click_id
+When creating your ad, use the following URL format to pass the click_id to your Telegram bot:

 https